There’s a guidebook for your pannier, (almost) no matter where you’d like to cycle in France.

 Entre deux Mers bike route - Canal de Garonne and Canal di Midi Bordeaux to te Med

 Cycling the Canal du Midi by Declan Lyons is one of the most detailed guides in English to what is arguably the most famous/popular canal route in France.
 It's another Cicerone title.
 An another option is Biking the Canal du Midi, the English translation of the original French title by Phillippe Calas.
-In Kindle there is A Cycling Guide to the Canal de Garonne and the Canal du Midi by Iain Griffiths.

 The Grand Traverse of the Massif Central: By Mountain Bike, Road Bike or on Foot, by Cicerone, details the 700km mountain bike route from Clermont-Ferrand in Auvergne to Montpellier in Languedoc-Roussillon.
 The route takes in each of the regions crossed by the Central Massif, as well as the Cévennes.
 The book, by Alan Castle, offers road and walking alternatives to the main MTB route, which is split into 17 stages.